 Eagle Creek is celebrating its 40th Anniversary of Inspiring people to Travel with their tough and efficient travel gear from backpacks, luggage, packing cubes and other travel accessories.
 As part of Eagle Creek Philippines celebration, they have weekly activities for their “Eagle Creek Travel Educational Campaign”.
 I was tapped to speak for their “Travel Photography 101” session which was held last week at ROX, BGC.
 I am in the midst of a project in El Nido Palawan and it was timely I was in Manila for a week and was available to do this talk.
 We had an overwhelming response of more than 80 people reserving their slot for the session.
 As expected since it was a weekday and a challenge to go to the venue with the traffic, more than half of the sign ups attended.
 Thank you very much to the people who attended as I enjoyed that little talk.
 There’s also a post-event contest happening for attendees.
 Read further for details.

 The guys at InFlight Traveller always seems to stretch and challenge my capabilities in capturing out of the ordinary stories.
 In my recent assignment, I had to document paddling adventures from kayaks or stand-up paddle boards.
 That means getting wet, risking my camera to the sea and hell we had to cross a couple of sea channels in one instance.
-Then there’s the thing about shooting fireflies in a full moon which proved quite tricky but hey it’s much better than shoot ghost stories which I did before with the.
+Then there’s the thing about shooting fireflies in a full moon which proved quite tricky but hey it’s much better than shoot ghost stories which I did before with them.
 Couldn’t have done it without our awesome guide Buzzy Budlong of IslandBuzz Philippines.
 Feature is written by Oggie Ramos.
+It was one of the most fun assignments I did.
 The issue should hit the newsstands by now at your friendly neighbourhood bookstores.
 In the meantime, check out the spreads here.

 Lake Sebu is one of my favorite places in Mindanao and is one of my early explorations in the area.
 The Tboli people and their weaving are featured in the month’s Cebu Pacific Air’s Smile Magazine.
 The story “Weave a Lot to Learn” tackles on the Tboli Dreamweavers.
 Also featured on the story are some of my images, from the opening spread to the next two pages.
 You can read the online version of the story at the CebuSmile website.